Fines & Fees Policy

 Fines may be paid by cash or personal check.

-Overdue items are fined at a rate of $1 per item per day
+Overdue items are fined at a rate of $2 per day for mobile hotspots,

 the number of days for your fines.
-Fines are charged when the
+Items returned in the book drop

 overnight will count as having been returned the previous

-we open in the morning it is a new day.
+we open in the morning and empty the drop, it is a new day.

 Overdue fines are non-refundable.